25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### `finally` Block

-The finally block contains statements to be executed after the try and catch blocks execute.
+The finally block contains statements to be executed after the try and catch blocks execute

-- `finally` block will execute whether or not an exception is thrown.
+- `finally` block will execute whether or not an exception is thrown

 ```javascript
 openMyFile();